-The availability of tools and standards has increased the use and exchange of KOS during the last few years.
-Concordances between these systems are however, rather rare.
+Over the past decade, the availability of tools and standards has contributed to the increase in use and exchange of knowledge organization systems (KOS).
+Concordances between these systems are, however, rather rare.
 Project Coli-conc aims to address this gap by developing tools, methods and techniques to simplify and accelerate the intellectual creation of concordances.
-It also aims to ease the use and exchange of the same and at the same time provides quality monitoring that aids quality management.
-The project creates a set of reusable software modules to enable a uniform access to knowledge organization systems, concordances, and concordance assessments.
+It also aims to ease their use and exchange and at the same time to provide quality monitoring that aids quality management.
+The project creates a set of reusable software modules to enable uniform access to KOSs, concordances and concordance assessments.
 These modules are provided as a web application to support effective processing of concordances.
-In addition, existing software have been evaluated and enhanced with new components for storage, access to, and analysis of different concordances.
+In addition, existing software have been evaluated and enhanced with new components for storage of, access to and analysis of different concordances.

 , VINITI - All-Russian Institute of Scientific and Technical Information (Russia)

 The poster represents an automatic mapping between Web of Science (WoS) subject categories and UDC using a pivot method.
-Semantic relationships between subject areas of WoS and UDC classes are established through relationships each of these two systems has with classes in the Russian official national classification for scientific and technological information, known as State Rubricator of Scientific and Technological Information (GRNTI).
+Semantic relationships between subject areas of WoS and UDC classes are established through the relationships each of these two systems has with classes in the Russian official national classification for scientific and technological information, known as State Rubricator of Scientific and Technological Information (GRNTI).
 The work undertaken shows that in most cases, whenever UDC and WoS headings were linked to the same GRNTI category, a direct link between the UDC and WoS headings could be determined by an algorithmic inference.
 This method of mapping classifications provides a rough estimate i.e. an approximation of the headings' correspondence the advantage being that it is fully automated.
 This makes the task of matching complex classification schemes feasible within a reasonable time framework and limited resources.
 Our poster shows the schema and tables of the logical inference of the relations between headings.
 The parameters of the UDC and WoS concordance tables, produced by this method, are also shown.
-This work is a part of a larger project of automatic mapping of subject vocabularies used in information indexing in Russia which is undertaken by VINITI (All-Russian Institute of Scientific and Technical Information, department of the Russian Academy of Sciences) with a support of the Russian Foundation for Basic Research (project 17-7-00153).
+This work is a part of a larger project of automatic mapping of subject vocabularies used in information indexing in Russia which is undertaken by VINITI (All- Russian Institute of Scientific and Technical Information, department of the Russian Academy of Sciences) with a support of the Russian Foundation for Basic Research (project 17-7-00153).

 , National and University Library Ljubljana (Slovenia)

 The poster outlines an approach to using UDC's faceted structure in Slovenian libraries.
-Subjects are often context specific and related to a certain region, language or peoples.
+Subjects are often context specific and related to a certain region, language or people.
 In UDC, various facets, whether denoting common concepts or concepts specific to certain subject fields, can be combined to describe complex subjects in a more specific and detailed way.
-For instance, basic subject classmark can be extended with any number of attributes to denote languages, ethnic grouping, places, time, form, etc. This makes classification culturally relevant and widely acceptable.
-In Slovenian libraries, examples of such use of facet-based indexing can be observed in bibliographic records, in different examples of classification summaries, in physical arrangement of objects, etc. The importance and the role of UDC facets in improving subject access is examined in a controlled list of UDC codes used in the field 675 (COMARC format) and which are extracted from the standard version of the scheme UDC MRF 11.
+For instance, basic subject classmark can be extended with any number of attributes to denote language, ethnic grouping, place, time, form, etc. This makes classification culturally relevant and widely applicable.
+In Slovenian libraries, examples of such use of facet-based indexing can be observed in bibliographic records, in different examples of classification summaries, in physical arrangement of documents, etc. The importance and the role of UDC facets in improving subject access is examined in a controlled list of UDC codes used in the field 675 (COMARC format) which are extracted from the standard version of the scheme UDC MRF 11.
 Special attention is paid to the principles of construction and use of UDC classmarks for works of fiction (literature).
-The presence of common and special auxiliaries is observed in relation to ethnic aspects, which are often present in classification of literature.
+In particular, the presence of common and special auxiliaries is observed in relation to ethnic aspects, which are often present in the classification of literature.